GluuFederation/flex/docs/casa/plugins/2fa-settings.md

 ## Requirements

-- The plugin jar file must match the version of your Casa (and Gluu Server) installation.
+- The plugin jar file must match the version of your Casa (and Gluu Flex Server) installation.

 ## Installation